John Z. Lee: Court of appeals service

-On April 13, 2022, President Joe Biden announced his intent to nominate Lee to serve as a United States circuit judge for the Seventh Circuit.
+On April 13, 2022, President Joe Biden announced his intent to nominate Lee to serve as a United States circuit judge for the United States Court of Appeals for the Seventh Circuit.
 On April 25, 2022, his nomination was sent to the Senate.
 President Biden nominated Lee to the seat to be vacated by Judge Diane Wood, who announced her intent to assume senior status upon confirmation of a successor.
 On May 11, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 During his confirmation hearing, Republican senators criticized him over his decision to uphold J. B. Pritzker's stay-at-home order, which limited in-person church services.
 On June 9, 2022, his nomination was favorably reported by the committee by a 12–8–2 vote.
 On August 7, 2022, Majority Leader Chuck Schumer filed cloture on his nomination.
 On September 6, 2022, the United States Senate invoked cloture on his nomination by a 48–42 vote.
 On September 7, 2022, his nomination was confirmed by a 50–44 vote.
 He received his judicial commission on September 9, 2022.
 He is the first Asian American judge to ever serve on the 7th Circuit.